FID-Biodiversity/enhanced-search/README.md

 This package provides the annotation and search tools used in the [BIOfid portal](https://www.biofid.de).
 It is not a search by itself but, as the names says, provides the framework for query annotation as well as database configuration and usage.

-Currently, the package provides only the query annotation module.
-This will be extended in the future.

 This package is under ongoing development.
 It is very likely that functions will be deprecated, return formats or parameter may change, or classes change their module.

 ## Installation